 Below is a summary of the traditional in-person DoM program.

-These day-long retreats provide an opportunity to deepen practice, to engage in longer meditations and for dharma study.
+The Sangha’s one-day retreats provide an opportunity to deepen practice, to engage in longer meditations and to offer opportunities for dharma study.

-A typical retreat day begins at 9:00 or 10:00 AM, and finishes between 4:00 and 5:00 PM.
-A shared lunch is taken in silence, and participants bring their contribution to the lunch.
+A typical day begins at 9:00 AM, and finishes at 5:00 PM.
+A shared lunch is taken in silence, and participants bring their lunch items and eat together.
 Tea is provided.

 Participants are asked to hold the intention of committing to the whole day when they register.
 This helps to strengthen and stabilize the group energy throughout the day.
 Participants bring any meditation items (cushions, shawls) needed.
 Chairs are provided.